Kevinle76/Leaflet/README.md

 * Part 1: Create the Earthquake Visualization

-* Part 2:  Illustrate the relationship between tectonic plates and seismic activity
+* Part 2:  Ilustrate the relationship between tectonic plates and seismic activity

 ## Methods for Analysis: